 Bridging the gaps

 Roller skating is divers.
 Skates – the boots with the tiny wheels – are not sufficient alone to create common values and interests among the users of those.
 It already consists of a variety of subcultures, artistic roller skating, recreational, bowls, outdoor, indoor, roller derby, African American skating, to name few of them.
 The new young generation is adding another subculture.
-Roller skating sees a comeback, yearned by the skating community for many years.
+Roller skating sees an upsurge, yearned by the skating community for many years.
 My call to the all the skaters: Take it as an opportunity.
 Internet and social media can have an impact and bring these roller skating subcultures closer together, to develop roller skating – the sports we love.